Apply to a Grant

 In practice, innovative silviculture (or sometimes called “alternative silviculture” or “ecological forestry”) could include, but is not limited to: partial harvest systems, thinning, prescribed and cultural fire, intensive silviculture for achieving multiple values, climate adaptation planning and application, and managing for multiple values.

-If you are unsure if your project qualifies for Silviculture Innovation Program funding, then contact the Program Manager at sip.manager@bvcentre.ca.
+If you are unsure if your project qualifies for Silviculture Innovation Program funding, please reach out.

 No, the Innovation In Action grant cannot be used to cover basic activities included in the stumpage system (such as layout, roads, logging and reforestation).
 It is intended to target additional activities applicants may not otherwise have time or resources to complete, but that are critical to knowledge creation and knowledge sharing on innovative silviculture.
 This could include prescription planning, research and monitoring design, equipment needs, data collection of data on multiple values beyond what is required for cutting permit issuance, developing knowledge sharing products, and extension of results.